chrishulbert/MarkdownPresenter/readme.md

 --------------
 Check out a demo [here](http://jsakamoto.github.com/MarkdownPresenter/Presenter.html).

+Markdown Presenter may work well on iPhone/iPad, Android, and PC Desktop browsers (Chrome, Firefox, IE - if you want touch support, you can chose IE10 on Windows8 -).

-Use the arrow keys on your keyboard to switch between slides.
+Use the arrow keys on your keyboard or swipe horizontally on touch screen to switch between slides.

 You can reload the presentation at any time - staying on the same slide number - by pressing the spacebar.

+If you whould like to get fade in/out effect on switching between slides, type 'e' then 'f' key on your keyboard.
+To reset this transition effect, type 'e' then 'n'.

 Installing
 ----------